Welcome to Nepal

 My thoughts return to home and I am quickly reminded that today is the anniversary of our grandson who sadly passed away a year ago.
 Goodness knows how my son and daughter-in-law must be feeling.
 I wish I was at home so that I could be there for them.
 It is also my dad's 79th birthday... and the poor chap is suffering from dementia in a care home.

-Arriving at the departure hall, we find it is already full of trekkers who are trying to get on the first flight out, but magically we have been allocated this luxury.
-Our Sirdar and Trek Leader must have been up very early to get this sorted for us.
+Arriving at the departure hall, we find it is full of trekkers trying to get on the first flight out.
+Fortunately, our Sirdar and Trek Leader were up very early to get this reserved for us.

-The time comes for us to say our goodbye to the Nepali staff and it is really quite sad.
+The time comes for us to say goodbye to the sirdar and his porters.
+It is really quite sad.
 We have been with them 24/7 for almost three weeks and they have become good friends.
-Llakpa seems genuinely upset to leave us... but as he is off to guide yet another trekking group up to EBC, I'm sure he'll be over us.
+Llakpa seems genuinely upset to leave us.
+However, he is off to guide another trekking group to Base Camp very shortly, so he will have his hands full again in a couple of days.

 We breeze through security and sit airside waiting for the first flight to arrive.
-As it touches down, the last few snaps are taken.
+It touches down safely and the last few snaps of Lukla Airport are taken.

 Lukla Airport